cathmer/ParkHere-Challenge/README.md

 ]
 ```

-You can find a json file attached to use as example.
+You can find a json file attached to use as a response example.

-Now, we would like you to implement the endpoint below to create reservations in the given parking lot based on the list above.
+2. a `reservation-service` creates reservations in the a parking lot based on the list received.

+You must implement the service exposing the `POST` request described below.

 `POST 	/api/parking-lots/{parking-lot-id}/reservations`